Student Health and Wellness Programs

 - Tiger Assistance Program/TAP

-The Tiger Assistance Program is a confidential counseling program designed to help students and family members who have personal problems that may interfere with academic performance and family life.
-For more information contact Cameron and Associates at (800)334-6014 or (404)845-3727 or http://www.caiquality.com/
+The Tiger Assistance Program is a confidential counseling program designed to help students and family members who have personal problems that may interfere with academic performance and family life at no cost to them.
+They are available 24 hours per day 7 days per week, 365 days a year.
+For more information contact ESPYR at 866-734-5890 or www.espyr.com

 Southern Crescent Technical College has partnered with EverFi, whose mission is to help students address critical life skills such as alcohol abuse prevention and sexual assault prevention in high schools and higher education institutions across the country.
 Each year over 1/2 million students complete these courses.
 As part of our comprehensive prevention efforts for new students, SCTC expects students to complete AlocholEdu and Haven during enrollment.
 These online courses will empower students to make well-informed decisions about issues that affect your college years and beyond.
 These online courses are thoughtful, educated, and educating programs for adults committed to thinking about their life choices.
 More information about AlcoholEdu and Haven can be found at www.everfi.com.